RegisGraptin/zama-private-lending/README.md

 To address this, we introduce a confidentiality layer that enables users to supply liquidity while keeping their balances hidden.
 User deposits are encrypted and stored privately, and operations are grouped to prevent exposure of individual amounts.

 This is achieved by first wrapping the tokens using Zama’s `ConfidentialERC20Wrapped` contract.
-This contract can wrap any ERC20 token and enables encryption of user balances.
+This contract can wrap an ERC20 token and enables encryption of user balances.
 Users can unwrap and retrieve their available (i.e., not currently lent) liquidity at any time.

 Once balances are hidden, users can choose to provide liquidity to AAVE by submitting encrypted amounts.
-However, to sent the amount on AAVE, we require to have the plain-text amount.
+However, to send the amount on AAVE, we require to have the plain-text amount.
 To bridge this gap without compromising privacy, we employ a batching and iteration mechanism.

 During each iteration, we are grouping the supply/withdrawal operation from all the users.
 This is done by computing in a variable the amount of token we need to transfer.
-A positive amount indicates a supply to AAVE, while a negative one indicates a withdrawal.
+A positive amount indicates a supply action to AAVE, while a negative one indicates a withdrawal action.
 This operation can be executed once we have reached a predefined timestamp.
 Notice that different mechanisms could have been used as a threshold parameter of users or even a combination of both.

 This iteration mechanism preserves user balance confidentiality by only revealing the aggregated operation across multiple users, without exposing any individual user's action.